owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 ![Adding Gaps](/assets/property-based-testing-the-ugly-parts/timeline3.svg){width=50%}

-Manually added gaps are padded with still frames or silence, just as gaps added automatically to match track duration.
+Manually added gaps (called _explicit_ gaps) are padded with still frames or silence, just as implicit gaps that are added automatically to match track duration.

 ### Sequences